Skip to Main Content

 Public input

 Commission proceedings are subject to the state Open Meetings Act; commission records, redistricting data, and computer software will be available to the public.
 Both the commission and the legislature must issue public reports after drawing the plans for state legislative or congressional districts, explaining their decisions.
 [Cal.
 Const. art.
 XXI, § 2(h); Cal.
-Gov’t Code § 8253]
+Gov’t Code § 8253] The reports can be found for the 2020 cycle here and for the 2010 cycle here.

 Californians can describe, and map, their communities and submit proposals to the Commission using a new Communities of Interest tool.